Mounika1005/Tableau-Contoso-DW/README.md

 * Use formula SUM([Inventory on Last Day of Period])/SUM([Sales Quantity]) for Stock Sales Ratio

 # Repository Content:
+* Tableau file for Contoso
-* Tableau Worksheets
+* Tableau file for Dashboard
+* Data Source
+* Word files for respective objectives with explanations
-* Screenshots Folder with the results obtained
+* Screenshots of the results obtained